-Never dry brush over moles, warts, or raised bumps, among many other things.
+Also, never dry brush over moles, warts, or raised bumps among many other things.
 See your dermatologist if you have questions.

-“Do not use this technique on skin that’s broken, which includes cuts, scrapes, lesions, sores or burned skin, including sunburns,” she adds.
+“Do not use dry brush or cloth on skin that’s broken.
+This includes cuts, scrapes, lesions, sores or burned skin, including sunburns,” she adds.
 “Don’t ever brush over areas of infection, redness or general irritation, inflammation, cellulitis or skin cancer.
 Stop dry brushing if skin becomes irritated or inflamed.”

 Dr. Khetarpal also points out to avoid using a dry brush on your face since the skin is more sensitive than on the rest of your body.
 “If you want to exfoliate your face, use more gentle products and methods that are designed for specifically for it,” she says.

 The best time to dry brush is just before a shower.
 Then you can wash off any dead skin cells and flaky skin.
 Be sure to apply lotion afterward to put moisture back into your skin.